 This is a bit tricky since from the leaves, each path has count 1.
 But when paths merge, the count adds as more edges are crossed.
 Some paths will split, then the count splits as well.
 This handles ties.

-How does this find communities?
 Remove high-betweenness edges, and the remaining connected components are communities.

 Thus high-betweenness edges are important for keeping a network connected.